Below are several tips to keep track of receipts for expenditures and a place to share your ideas on this tedious but essential chore.

 Keep Track of Receipts Tip #4: Take a picture of the receipts.

 If possible set up a free account in a good online organizer/online storage such as Google Drive.
 If you have a smartphone, install your organizer on your phone...then take a picture of the receipt as soon as possible and file in appropriate place in the app.
 You can share folders in Google Drive, so everyone can instantly upload receipts to the same folder.
-Even better...get a god receipt management monthly subscription such as Hubdoc, Expensify, or Veryfi that you can upload AND categorize all receipts.
+Even better...get a good receipt management monthly subscription such as Hubdoc, Expensify, or Receipt Bank that you can upload AND categorize all receipts.

 Keep Track of Receipts Tip #5: Require receipts from everyone.